seyf4040/Master-Thesis/reasearch_notes/notes/compilation.md

 ## 07/01/25 Meeting notes

 ### Topics to discuss
 - Possibility to have access to remote GPU (for training and testing).
-- I have the intention to test both LLM (local version) and more conventional methods.
-Is fine?
+- LLM or NLP classifiers?
 - Are we doing rule-based moderation, toxicity detection or both?
-- what is definition of undesired content (Google Jigsaw definition?)?
+- what is definition of undesired content?
+Google Jigsaw definition?
 - What are the moderation rules for the platform?
+See Main file for first draft of rules.
+- Is legal requirements a concern in the scope of my thesis (GDPR, ...)?
+If yes then sending user content to API can be problematic and running locally would be best course of action.

 ### Discussed in Meeting